 Some of the saddest cases we deal with are dog attacks on children.
 Dogs can inflict life-changing injuries on children, and many small children across the US have been permanently injured and killed by dogs.
 Families that experience these tragic events are often left wondering what they can do to recover and how they can hold dog owners accountable for the injuries their pets cause.

-Helton, Cody & Associates is a team of experienced Hickory dog bite attorneys who can provide the compassionate and responsive legal representation you need after you or a loved one has been injured by someone else’s dog.
+Law Office of Lyndon R. Helton, PLLC is a team of experienced Hickory dog bite attorneys who can provide the compassionate and responsive legal representation you need after you or a loved one has been injured by someone else’s dog.
 North Carolina enforces strict liability for dog bites, meaning a dog’s owner is entirely liable for any damages their pet causes to others.
 If you are unsure how to proceed after a dog attack in the Hickory, NC, area, our team can provide the guidance and support you need in this challenging situation.

 Anyone can become a victim of a dog attack, from children to adults.
-At Helton, Cody & Associates, PLLC, we make sure victims receive compensation for their injuries no matter how old they are, and that the dog’s owner is held liable for his or her negligence.
+At Law Office of Lyndon R. Helton, PLLC, we make sure victims receive compensation for their injuries no matter how old they are, and that the dog’s owner is held liable for his or her negligence.

 During a free initial consultation with one of our attorneys, we carefully evaluate a victim’s injuries, whether they were serious in nature or resulted in a person’s death.
 We then determine the level of danger the dog presents, its breed, and whether the owner knew or should have known about the danger but failed to correct the problem.